Multiple kernel learning for integrative consensus clustering of 'omic datasets: Introduction

-Integrative clustering methods can be broadly classified as either {\em post-processing} or {\em joint modelling} approaches.
-Instead, we consider here the so-called {\em sequential analysis} methods \citep{Kristensen2014}, that are composed of two steps: first, the clustering structure in each dataset is analysed independently; then an integration step is performed to find a common clustering structure that combines the individual ones.
-The advantage of these methods is that the first step, that involves a dimensionality reduction, can be performed independently for each dataset.
-For this reason, they are particularly suitable for high-dimensional datasets, such as those analysed in genomic applications.
+Integrative clustering methods can be broadly classified as either {\em joint modelling} or {\em two-step} approaches.
+The former simultaneously consider all datasets together (e.g. MDI or BCC).
+The latter, which we consider here, are composed of two steps: first, the clustering structure in each dataset is analysed independently; then an integration step is performed to find a common clustering structure that combines the individual ones.
+These approaches have sometimes also been referred to as {\em sequential analysis} methods \citep{Kristensen2014}.

-In this context, the Cluster-Of-Clusters Analysis (COCA) method for integrative clustering has grown in popularity since its first introduction in \citealp{TCGA2012}.
+Cluster Of Clusters Analysis (COCA) is a particular two-step approach, which has grown in popularity since its first introduction in \cite{TCGA2012}.
 As we explain in Section \ref{sec:coca}, COCA proceeds by first clustering each of the datasets separately, and then building a binary matrix that encodes the cluster allocations of each observation in each dataset.
 This binary matrix is then used as the input to a consensus clustering algorithm \citep{Monti2003,Wilkerson2010}, which returns a single, global clustering structure, together with an assessment of its stability.
 The idea is that this global clustering structure both combines and summarises the clustering structures of the individual datasets.
 Despite its widespread use, to the best of our knowledge the COCA algorithm has never previously been systematically explored.
 In what follows, we elucidate the algorithm underlying COCA, and highlight some of its limitations.
-We show that one key limitation is that the combination of the clustering structures from each dataset is {\em unweighted}, making the output of the algorithm sensitive to the inclusion of poor quality datasets, or datasets that define unrelated clustering structures.
+We show that one key limitation is that the combination of the clustering structures from each dataset is {\em unweighted}, making the output of the algorithm sensitive to the inclusion of poor quality datasets.